CR6Community/CR-6-touchscreen/src/README.md

 Then, follow this YouTube video to complete the flashing process: https://www.youtube.com/watch?v=Jswzrh2_ekk

 The flash process is completed when you see "END!" like shown in flash_succesful.jpg.
 Note that there are several lines showing updated files

 If you get an orange screen, flashing did most likely _not_ succeed.

-If you get a blue screen with END!, but the numbers of the updated files showing "0", flashing did not succeed either.
+If you get a blue screen with END!, but the numbers of the updated files only showing "0", flashing did not succeed either.
+Check the examples further down in this document for more information.

+When flashing has been succesful, repeat the procedure and additional two to three times.
+The DWIN touch screen doesn't always take "all" files during flashing, so repeating it a few times (by turning the printer off and then on again) should help with that.

-After flashing the touch screen, you can turn the printer off, and remove the SD card.
+After flashing the touch screen has succeeded, you can turn the printer off, and remove the SD card.

 **NOTE**
 We have observed with one user that even though the file counts were correct, the firmware still was not flashed correctly.